-- Members of staff do not bring their own cameras or video recorders to the setting. - Photographs/recordings of children are only taken for valid reasons, e.g. to record learning and development, or for displays, and are only taken on equipment belonging to the setting. - Camera and video use is monitored by the setting manager. - Where parents request permission to photograph or record their own children at special events, general permission is first gained from all parents for their children to be included.
+- Members of staff do not bring their own cameras or video recorders to the setting. - Photographs/recordings of children are only taken for valid reasons, e.g. to record learning and development, or for displays, and are only taken on equipment belonging to the setting.
+Children are given the opportunity to consent to their photograph being taken, even if parent/carer permissions are in place. - Camera and video use is monitored by the setting manager. - Where parents request permission to photograph or record their own children at special events, general permission is first gained from all parents for their children to be included.
 Parents are told they do not have a right to photograph or upload photos of anyone else's children. - Photographs/recordings of children are only made if relevant permissions are in place. - If photographs are used for publicity, parental consent is gained and safeguarding risks minimised, e.g. children may be identified if photographed in a sweatshirt with the name of their setting on it.